opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/ppl-tool.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/ml-commons/issues/1161).
 {: .warning}

 The `PPLTool` translates natural language into a PPL query.
-The tool has a flag to specify whether to run the query.
+The tool provides an `execute` flag to specify whether to run the query.
 If you set the flag to `true`, the `PPLTool` runs the query and returns the query and the results.

 ## Prerequisite

 To create a PPL tool, you need a fine-tuned model that translates natural language into PPL queries.
+Alternatively, you can use large language models for prompt-based translation.
+The PPL tool supports the Anthropic Claude and OpenAI models.

 ## Step 1: Create a connector to the model